flake9025/stack-helper/README.md

 - Primary Key
 - DTO used for read operations
-- DTO used for create operations (can be the same) it will produce a Web Controller and a Service Layer, with the following operations :
+- DTO used for create operations (can be the same)

+It will produce a Web Controller and a Service Layer, with the following operations :
 - create
 - countAll
 - findAll